awsdocs/amazon-s3-developer-guide/doc_source/how-to-page-redirect.md

 The following examples explain common redirection tasks:

+**Important**
+To create redirection rules in the new Amazon S3 console, you must use JSON\.

 **Example 1: Redirect after renaming a key prefix**
 Suppose that your bucket contains the following objects:
 + index\.html